gobboph/gobboph.github.io/content/pages/about.md

 <br><br />

-## election_words
+## Election Words

 Ever wondered what you should be talking about if you want to get elected to congress?
 The [election_words](http://gobboph.github.io/election_words/) website shows you the words that are spoken the most by the representatives that got re-elected the most in each state.

-[//]: # (## portfolio tracker)
+## Portfolio Tracker

-[//]: # (The [portfolio tracker](http://gobboph.github.io/Portfolio_Tracker/) is exactly what it sounds like: a python tool that allows you to manage your stock portfolio.
-You can buy and get rid of stocks within it while keeping track of the value of the whole portfolio, whether real or imaginary.)
+The [portfolio tracker](http://gobboph.github.io/Portfolio_Tracker/) is exactly what it sounds like: a python tool that allows you to manage your stock portfolio.
+You can buy and get rid of stocks within it while keeping track of the value of the whole portfolio, whether real or imaginary.

 ## Publications